ErrorErrorError/msi-gs65-gs75-hackintosh/README.md

 * Stock WiFi card does not work.

 # Issues I Currently Have (that could possibly be fixed)
-* <s>No sound after sleep (on ALC1220)</s> This issue is fixed and pushed in the latest AppleALC repository.
 * Backlight does not save after restarting (probably because of emulated NVRAM)
-* <s>SteelSeries color change (there is no software to control per-key rgb on macOS)</s> I am developing the software.
-So far, only steady mode works.
-* <s>Random black scren before loading.
-This eventually happens, and if it does happen just wait about 3 minutes and the log in screen will load.
-More info [here.](https://www.tonymacx86.com/threads/bug-black-screen-3-minutes-after-booting-coffeelake-uhd-630.261131/)</s> Have not had this issue ever since updating to the latest WEG.

 # Upgrading from Mojave to Catalina
  If you currently have Mojave on your MSI Laptop, make sure you have the latest Kexts installed and also make sure you have "rename H_EC to EC" in your config.plist ACPI->DSDT->Patches.